cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/execute-rulesets.md

 Check [Work with Managed Rulesets](/cf-rulesets/managed-rulesets) and [Work with custom rulesets](/cf-rulesets/custom-rulesets) for more information on working with Managed Rulesets and custom rulesets.

-For more information on the available API endpoints for editing and deploying rulesets, check [Update and deploy rulesets](/cf-rulesets/rulesets-api/update).
+For more information on the available API endpoints for editing and executing rulesets, check [Update and execute rulesets](/cf-rulesets/rulesets-api/update).

-For examples of deploying rulesets, see [Workflow examples](/cf-rulesets/common-use-cases).
+For examples of executing rulesets, see [Workflow examples](/cf-rulesets/common-use-cases).